Regis Prograis: Early career

-WBSS
+World Boxing Super Series

-Prograis vs. Flannagan
+Prograis vs. Flanagan

 On July 13, 2018, it was announced that Prograis would be one of eight boxers taking part in the light welterweight World Boxing Super Series.
 As the top seeded fighter, he was able to choose the former WBO lightweight champion Terry Flanagan as his first opponent.
 The opening bout of the tournament took place at the Lakefront Arena in New Orleans, Louisiana on October 27, 2018.
 Prograis won the fight by unanimous decision, with scores of 117–110, 118–109 and 119–108.
 He dropped Flannagan with a hook in the eighth round, in what was the sole knockdown of the fight.

+WBA light welterweight champion

 Prograis vs. Relikh

 Prograis faced the WBA super lightweight champion Kiryl Relikh in the tournament semifinals, which took place at the Cajundome in Lafayette, Louisiana on April 27, 2019.
 Relikh had earned his place in the penultimate bout of the tournament with a unanimous decision victory over Eduard Troyanovsky in the quarterfinals.
 Despite being the champion, Relikh entered as a sizable +700 underdog, while most odds-makers had Prograis as a -1000 favorite.
 He justified his role as the favorite and won the fight by a sixth-round knockout.
 Prograis had won every single round of the contest up to that point, with all three judges having him up 50–44 at the time of the stoppage.

-Prograis vs. Taylor
+Prograis vs. Josh Taylor

-In the final, which took place on October 26, 2019, at the The O2 Arena in London, England, Prograis faced the IBF and The Ring super lightweight champion Josh Taylor.
+In the final, which took place on October 26, 2019, at The O2 Arena in London, England, Prograis faced the IBF and The Ring super lightweight champion Josh Taylor.
 Predictions before the fight were split, since both fighters had an undefeated professional record and were world champions in their prime.
 Prograis entered the fight as a slight favorite, with most betting lines having him between -152 and -189, while Taylor was listed as a between +130 to a +140 underdog.
 Taylor won the fight by majority decision.
-Two judges ultimately scored it 117–112 and 115–113 in favor of the Scottsman, while the sole remaining judge had it scored as a 114-114 draw.
+Two judges ultimately scored it 117–112 and 115–113 in favor of the Scottsman, while the sole remaining judge had it scored as a 114–114 draw.